technology primer

 Our clients deserve the Best user interface, the Best trade execution, the Best forms generator, the Best planning software.

-We have the ability to integrate what we need, and if one system fails, it’s not mission critical.
+We have the ability to integrate what we need, and if one system needs upgrading, it’s not mission critical.
 We can unplug one system from our workflow, plug in another, and its business as usual with minimal disruption for our clients.

 Financial technology is booming.

-If a new piece of tech comes out that will radically improve the outcome or experience for our clients, we want the ability to license that software and immediately plug it in.
+If a new solution comes out that will materially improve the outcome or experience for our clients, we want the ability to license that software and immediately plug it in.

 we’re antifragile.